Introduction to do while loop in Java

 Output:

 The basic difference between this example and the first example was the use of shorthand operators in this case and the use of a pre-incremental counter in the case of example number 1.
-Both of them will produce the same result it is just the matter of your choice which operator you wish to choose for the do-while loop.
+Both of them will produce the same result; it is just a matter of your choice of which operator you wish to choose for the do-while loop.

 Conclusion

-In this post, we discussed the basic level of introduction to do while loop.
-We also discussed the working of the do-while loop in detail.
-We discussed the intricacies and the major differences along with the applications of the do-while loop over other looping constructs such as while or for loops.
-We studied the flowchart of the do-while loop which helped us in understanding it more deeply.
-We read about the syntax and also a huge list of various examples to make the understanding of the do-while loop clear.
-I hope you liked this article.
-Stay tuned with us for more articles like these.
+In this post, we saw the basic level of introduction to do while loop.
+We also saw the working of the do-while loop in detail.
+We saw the intricacies and the major differences and the do-while loop applications over other looping constructs such as while or for loops.
+We studied the flowchart of the do-while loop, which helped us in understanding it more deeply.
+We read about the syntax and a huge list of various examples to understand the do-while loop clear.

 Recommended Articles

 This is a guide to do while loop in Java.
-Here we discuss how it does do while loop in Java in Java, with flow diagram and top5 examples in it.
+Here we discuss how does do while loop work in Java, with a flow diagram and top 5 examples in it.
 You can also go through our other related articles to learn more –